mmikkel/CpFieldInspect-Craft/README.md

 ## Cogwheels not appearing?

-If you're on Craft 3.5.4 or later, make sure the admin user preference "Show field handles in edit forms".
+If you're on Craft 3.5.4 or later, make sure the admin user preference "Show field handles in edit forms" is enabled for your user.
 If `allowAdminChanges` is `true`, the cogwheels _should_ appear at that point.

 ![The "show field handles" user preference is required](resources/img/show-field-handles-preference.png)